 17. Swim with bottlenose dolphins at the Bay of Islands

-If this is not on your bucket list, it has got to be.
-At Bay of Islands, you get to jump into the sparkling waters for an up close and personal encounter with playful dolphins!
+If this is not on your bucket list, it has got to be for your New Zealand honeymoon.
+At Bay of Islands, you get to jump into the sparkling waters for an up-close and personal encounter with playful dolphins!
 Those who prefer to stay dry can stay on board to take beautiful photos of them.
-You might also see Orca, seals, flying fish and feeding seabirds dive bombing for food.
-Do note that swimming with the dolphins is dependent on the sea and weather conditions.
+You might also see Orca, seals, flying fish and feeding seabirds dive-bombing for food.
+Do note that swimming with dolphins is dependent on the sea and weather conditions.
 If the waves are too lumpy, it might not be possible, but it still makes for a pretty amazing experience.
-Dolphins take a lunch break 11.30am and 1pm, so these protected mammals get their rest from all the fun.
+Dolphins take a lunch break at 11.30am and 1 pm, so these protected mammals get their rest from all the fun.
 You can book your trip here.

 18. Explore the enchanting Hamilton Gardens